vChrisR/automate-it/content/posts/kiss-not-cncf.md

 But all joking aside, this took me mere minutes to write (copy/paste I mean) and I wrote most of it on my phone.
 And depending on what you want this might get you 60% of the way there.
 Spent a bit more time on it and it might get you to 80% and you can usually just drop that final 20% so then you're done ;).
 And all that without having to rely on somebody elses project which in itself needs to be kept up to date, comes with yet another cli and another learning curve and another operator with its corresponding CRDs.
 In other words: Keep it stupid simple wherever you can.
 Don't just grab the next fancy CNCF project to fix a tiny problem.

-Speaking about operatorsi and cNCF: each CNCF project ssems to come with their own operator.
+Speaking about operators and CNCF: each CNCF project ssems to come with their own operator.
 Maybe AaargCD needs one too....  but that's a topic for another post :)